json-api/json-api/format/index.md

 an offset-based strategy might use `page[offset]` and `page[limit]`, while a cursor-based strategy might use `page[cursor]`.

-> Note: The above example URI shows unencoded `[` and `]` characters simply for readability.
-In practice, these characters must be percent-encoded, as noted in the base specification.
+> Note: The example query parameters above use unencoded `[` and `]` characters simply for readability.
+In practice, these characters must be percent-encoded, per the requirements in [RFC 3986](http://tools.ietf.org/html/rfc3986#section-3.4).

 > Note: This section applies to any endpoint that responds with a resource collection as primary data, regardless of the request type.